michaelravedoni/jekyll-book-framework/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?style=flat-square)](https://github.com/michaelravedoni/jekyll-book-framework/blob/master/LICENSE)

 This tool is inspired by [Antoine Fauchié](https://gitlab.com/antoinentl)'s excellent [thesis](https://memoire.quaternum.net/) (_Vers un système modulaire de publication : éditer avec le numérique_).
 The [project](https://gitlab.com/antoinentl/systeme-modulaire-de-publication) on which his thesis was based served as the basis for the development of `jekyll-book-framework`.

+To get an idea, you can see the [demo of this project](https://ravedoni.com/test/jekyll-book-framework/).

 ## Features